energylink-global/arrakis-buildkite-plugin/README.md

       queue: my-infrastructure-stack
 ```

-You'll also need to specify terraform variables for "environment" and "platform" in your root terraform.tfvars - these are passed through to the dynamic pipeline.
+You'll also need to specify terraform variables for "environment" in your root terraform.tfvars - these are passed through to the dynamic pipeline.

 ```
 # terraform.tfvars

 variable environment = "production"

-variable platform    = "energylink"

 variable remote_state {
   # overridden by master_remote_state if provided